How did Rose’s lime become one of the best-known mixers in the world?

 Lauchlan Rose took over management of L Rose & Co from his father in 1924.

-A lime estate was established at Asebu, Cape Coast (modern-day Ghana) from 1924.
+A lime estate was established at Asebu, Cape Coast (modern-day Ghana) in 1924.

-This was to prove a challenging time for the L Rose & Co.
-Bottled lime juice faced increasing competition from fruit squash, and the Great Depression affected sales.
+This was to prove a challenging time for L Rose & Co.
+Bottled lime juice faced increasing competition from fruit squash, and the Great Depression resulted in a decline in sales.